ACM40960/project-divya-dwivedi-ucd/README.md

 ### Acknowledgement

-I would like to express their sincere gratitude to Dr. Sarp Akcay for all his guidance and support throughout the module at University College Dublin.
+I would like to express my sincere gratitude to Dr. Sarp Akcay for all his guidance and support throughout the module at University College Dublin.
 I would also like to thank Mr. Prashant Patel for combining the dataset and contributing towards the success of this project.
 I am grateful to the University College Dublin for providing resources that made this project possible.
 Lastly, I want to thank everyone who directly or indirectly supported me during this endeavor.

 ### References